MPAKT/mpakt/README.md

 ## Get started

-We recommend that you run on a unix machine.
-It is possible to get some of MPAKT. working on windows, but the combination of the thredded dependency with webpacker and rails 5 seems to break some of the thredded functions.
+We recommend that you run on a unix operating system.
+Please don't use windows unless you have mastered thredded + webpacker + rails black arts and are able to do so without support.

 ### Set up your environment

-Install or update / downdate:
+Install:
 * Brew
 * Rails 5.2
-* Ruby 2.5
+* Ruby 2.6
-* Postgres 9.6
+* Postgres 12
-* yarn 1.19
+* yarn

 Fork and clone the mpakt repository, see https://help.github.com/en/github/getting-started-with-github/fork-a-repo